SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-import.md

   * [CheckStyle Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#checkstyle-report)
   * [PMD Report](https://pages.github.ncsu.edu/engr-csc-software-development/practices-tools/jenkins/#pmd-report)
 {% endcapture %}
-{% include callout.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}
+{% include mention.html content=reminder-content icon="ciTool" type="reminder" title="Reminder: Interpreting Jenkins" %}

-## Clone and Import
+## Check Jenkins
-**Partner 2:** You will now clone the lab repository and import the `PackScheduler` project into your workspace.
+**Partner 1 & 2:** At this point your project will not build on Jenkins.
+That is because the basic skeleton provided in the project is not sufficient for the hidden teaching staff tests to compile.
+What you want to check for is that your Jenkins job runs.

 {% capture callout_content %}